iivanoo/covid-apps-observer/data/data_us/reports/resources/gov.vdh.exposurenotification___1.0/report.md

 <p align="center">
 <img src="2_star_reviews_wordcloud.png" alt="gov.vdh.exposurenotification 2 reviews"/>
 </p>

+> 6 beer 4🍉<br> :date: __2020-10-07 16:26:24__

+> Drains my battery too much to have bluetooth on all the time and I forget to turn it on the few times I'm near people.
+I know they don't record location but if there were a way to prompt me to turn bluetooth on when I change location that would be beneficial<br> :date: __2020-10-04 18:15:31__

 > Update: month and a half after i installed the app and there are only 1% users across VA.
 Time to uninstall it.
 Anything that helps to fight covid gets 5 star and to those believing in looney tunes and conspiracy theories think about what you carry in your pocket (cell phone) or have on a shelf at home (alexa).
 Either you give your phone permission or not do you really think professional IT person can't make a virus go around your blocked permissions?<br> :date: __2020-09-27 15:29:08__